funkelab/mhat/.github/ISSUE_TEMPLATE.md

-* darts_experiments version or commit:
+* mhat version or commit:
 * Python version:
 * Operating System:

 ### Bug or feature?

 Are you reporting a bug or adding a new feature?
 Perhaps you want more documentation?
 Please tell us here and tag the issue appropriately.

 ### Description

 Describe the bug you want fixed, the feature you want to see, etc.
 If you are requesting a new feature, please say why you think that feature is important and belongs in this library, and any guesses on how to implement it.

 ### Example